ml4astro/icml2025/index.md

 ## Important Dates

-- Abstract Submission Deadline: TBD
+- *Abstract Submission Deadline:* June 1st (23:59, AoE)
-- Notification of Acceptance: TBD
-- Workshop Date: TBD (ICML 2025, Vancouver)
+- *Notification Deadline:* June 22nd
+- *Camera-Ready Paper Deadline:* July 11th
+- *Camera-Ready Poster Deadline:* July 18th
+- *Workshop Date:* July 20th (ICML, Vancouver)

 ## Submission Guidelines

-- Submissions should be in the form of extended abstracts (2-4 pages) following the ICML 2025 format
+- Submissions should be in the form of extended abstracts (2-4 pages) following the <a href="https://icml.cc/Conferences/2025/AuthorInstructions">ICML 2025 format</a>.
 - Submissions should clearly articulate the connection between machine learning and astrophysics
 - Work that has been previously published at other venues is eligible for submission, provided it is clearly indicated
 - Submissions will be reviewed by our program committee based on their technical quality, clarity, and relevance to the workshop